-Course Scope, Mission and Learning Outcomes
+Course Scope, Mission, and Learning Outcomes

-Strategy, as taught in this course, is about why some businesses can consistently turn a profit, while others cannot.
-We are looking to identify sources beyond "luck" that explain why firms with the same opportunities can nonetheless perform so differently.
+Strategy, as taught in this course, is about why some businesses are able to consistently turn a profit while others are not.
+We are looking to identify sources beyond "luck" that explain why firms with similar opportunities can nonetheless perform so differently.